idiomat/gcepnyt/README.md

-# gcepnyt
+# Go Concurrency for Experienced Programmers

-Go Concurrency for Experienced Programmers
+The repo has the solutions to the exercises outlined in the wiki.